Healthy Carrot Muffins made with applesauce, oats, whole wheat flour and maple syrup. Fluffy, light and moist carrot cake muffins!

 • Baking essentials and spices: Vanilla extract, cinnamon, nutmeg, baking soda, baking powder and salt.

 • Whole wheat flour: I much prefer using whole wheat flour or spelt flour in baking for extra nutrients and fiber.
+You can also use white whole wheat flour or whole wheat pastry flour.

-• Add-ins: I love to use raisins and chopped walnuts for a healthy carrot cake muffins taste, but feel free to use your favorite dried fruits or nuts.
+• Add-ins: I love to use raisins and chopped walnuts for a carrot cake muffins taste, but feel free to use your favorite dried fruits or nuts.

 How to Make Healthy Carrot Muffins

-Here is a step by step overview with photos how to make healthy carrot muffins.
-There is a full recipe card below.
-All you need is just one bowl and box grater!
+Here is a step by step overview with photos.
+There is full recipe card below.
+All you need is just one bowl and a box grater!

 Person showing step by step how to mix dry and wet ingredients for carrot muffins.

-• Add leavening agents and spices: Now add cinnamon, nutmeg, baking powder, baking soda and salt.
-Whisk very well until you no longer see small white lumps otherwise you will taste baking soda.
-This is what makes these carrot muffins “one bowl recipe”.
+2. Add leavening agents and spices: Now add cinnamon, nutmeg, baking powder, baking soda and salt.

 Mixing healthy carrot muffins batter and then baking them.

-• Bake the muffins: Place batter evenly into a 12 muffin tin and bake the muffins for 24-25 minutes in 350 F preheated oven.
+3. Bake the muffins: Place batter evenly into a 12 muffin tin and bake the muffins for 24-25 minutes in 350 F preheated oven.
 The muffins are done when a toothpick inserted in the middle comes out clean.

 Tips for Best Results